 Americans Aren’t Talented Enough for Factory Jobs?

 The H1-B program is back in the news.
 President Trump supports it, but many Americans do not.
-The President said we don’t have the talent in this country for the factory jobs.
+The President said we don’t have the talent in this country for some of the skilled factory jobs.
 Will Cain jumped on that during his show.

 Will Cain reported that “70% of H-1B visa holders come from India, and another 10-15% from China, with 80% of H-1B approvals are for entry and junio-level jobs!”